 Thicknesses include ½ inch or ¾ inch

-Out of all these, MDO is highly durable and resistant to chemicals, weather damage, and scratching.
+Of all these, MDO is highly durable and resistant to chemicals, weather damage, and scratching.

 It’s made with a resin-impregnated and high-quality thermosetting fiber overlay under heat and pressure, making this exterior-grade plywood very strong.